cran/corbouli/README.md

 </p>

-The final algorithm is described in Fig. [2](#ref-Figure2), where filtered series is the residuals of the regression of $DFSTE(x)$ on
+The final algorithm is described in Fig. [2](#ref-Figure2), where filtered series is the residuals of the regression of $DFTSE(x)$ on
-$DFSTE$ of the normalized trend.
+$DFTSE of the normalized trend.

 <p align="center">
     <img src="man/figures/figure2.png"